Community creating Care Kits for Queensland children in need in care or crisis.

 aged 0 to 17

-are in out-of-home care or in crisis.
+are in need, in out-of-home care or in crisis.

 (Qld Dept CYJMA, Dec 2022)